 With Bucky, the trio did recon on Namor.
-They learned that he was planning an attack and was spending time with Xavier around the time he was amnesiac.
-They went to an old war buddy of Namor’s, Randall, on his deathbed and got the full story from his daughter, Nay.
-Namor was like family.
+They went to an old war buddy of Namor’s, Randall, on his deathbed, and got the full story from his daughter, Nay.
+Namor was like family to them.
 He left one day with Xavier who was trying to ease his rage.
 Xavier was overpowered by Namor's emotions and caused damage to his psyche.

 With his body beyond repair, Jim’s head was given to Tony Stark.
 While the other Invaders tried to fight and reason with Namor, Stark was rebuilding a body for Jim out of old Iron Man armor parts.
 Once completed, he re-entered the battlefield where Namor defected to the Invaders against Machan, Namor’s psychic trauma at the hands of Xavier personified.
 The fully assembled Invaders were enough to stop Machan from submerging the whole world in water.